go-toolsmith/astequal/README.md

 ## Use cases

-`astexp` intended to be used by Go tools that examine `go/ast` nodes for specific patterns.
+`astexp` is intended to be used by Go tools that examine `go/ast` nodes for specific patterns.

 This list includes programs like: